chgdev/training/Testing/Unit/jest/README.md

 ### How do you make jest track code coverage?
 (Hint there are at least two ways.)
 ### How do you force jest to fail if a certain code coverage percentage is not met? (e.g. 80%)
-### How do you configure what files should included when tracking code coverage?
+### How do you configure what files should be included when tracking code coverage?
 What about what files to exclude?
 ### What is a test reporter?
 What are some reporters that you can use with jest?
 ### How do run setup code before each test is run without using a `beforeEach` or `beforeAll`?
 ### How do you jest the timeout for a single jest test?
 How do you change it globally?